 Do I need to be fit?

-No. We are lucky to have many sites/launches that we can drive to, get out of the car and launch.
+No. We are lucky to have many sites/launches that we can drive to, get out of the car, and launch.
 All you have to do is land by our vehicle or later when you are on your own by the road or pre-arranged landing site.
-However, it does help to be moderately fit if you intend at a later date to achieve alpine ascents and fly downs, walks up your favourite peak to fly off, multi-day bivouac flights or anything away from your vehicle.
+However, it does help to be moderately fit if you intend at a later date to achieve alpine ascents and fly downs, walks up your favorite peak to fly off, multi-day bivouac flights, or anything away from your vehicle.

 How much does the equipment weigh?

-4kg to 20kg dependant on what type of equipment you are using.
-An average weight for a full bag of equipment would be around 12kg to 16kg or 26lb to 35lb.
+4kg to 20kg depending on what type of equipment you are using.
+The average weight for a full bag of equipment would be around 12kg to 16kg or 26lb to 35lb.

 What if I want to do extra flights after the course?

-Yes, we encourage students to stay and keep flying with the school after they complete their course, this is always at a reduced rate.
+Yes, we encourage students to stay and keep flying with the school after they complete their course.
 We always look after our friends.

 How do you pay for the course?

-We charge per flight and not per day that way you only pay for the flights you achieve and not for time on the ground, all other aspects of the course such as ground training and theory are free.
+We charge per flight and not per day that way you only pay for the flights you achieve and not for time on the ground.

 How experienced are Infinity Paragliding Instructors?

-Infinity Paragliding instructors are primarily Alan Swann the NZHGPA Training Manager who oversees all paragliding training in NZ and Blake Round the Paragliding Safety Officer for the Southern Lakes region of NZ.
-They are two of the most experienced instructors in NZ with 22 years of paragliding experience between them.
+Infinity Paragliding instructors are primarily Chris, Jason and Oli.
+They are very experienced instructors in NZ with 17 years of paragliding experience between them.

 Is it worth researching the school?